Archibald Liversidge: Career in Australia

-In 1872 Liversidge accepted the appointment of 'Reader in Geology and Assistant in the Laboratory' at the University of Sydney and began his duties there early in 1873.
+In 1872 Liversidge accepted the appointment of reader in geology and assistant in the laboratory at the University of Sydney and began his duties there early in 1873.
 Liversidge became professor of geology and mineralogy in 1874, and in 1876 he published The Minerals of New South Wales, being a reprint of a paper read at the Royal Society of New South Wales in December 1874.
 A second and enlarged edition appeared in 1882 and a third edition in 1888.
 Edward Rennie was a pupil and the two men were in contact until Liversidge's death.
 In 1878 he visited the leading museums, universities and technical colleges of Europe, and by 1879 he had persuaded the senate to open a faculty of science.
 In 1880 his Report upon certain Museums for Technology, Science and Art, was published at Sydney.
 In this same year, Liversidge visited Europe as a trustee of the Australian Museum and his report helped to establish the Industrial, Technological and Sanitary Museum which formed the basis of the present Powerhouse Museum's collection.
 In 1881 the title of his chair was altered to chemistry and mineralogy, and in 1891 to chemistry only.
-Liversidge was dean of the faculty of science from its foundation in 1882 until 1904; he also founded the school of mines at the University in 1892.
+Liversidge was dean of the faculty of science from its foundation in 1882 until 1904; he also founded the school of mines at the university in 1892.
+He was professor of chemistry in 1902 when Douglas Mawson was appointed as a junior demonstrator in chemistry while still an undergraduate student at the university, with geologist Edgeworth David acting as referee.

 Liversidge was deeply involved in the Royal Society of New South Wales; he was honorary secretary from 1874 to 1884 and 1886–88, was its president in 1885, 1889 and 1900, and was for many years editor of the Society's Journal and Proceedings.
 In 1888 Liversidge, after much preliminary work, founded the Australasian Association for the Advancement of Science, was its honorary secretary from 1888 to 1909 and president in 1898.
 Liversidge was chairman of the original board of the Sydney technical museum, was a trustee of the Australian Museum at Sydney, and he founded the Sydney section of the Society of Chemical Industry in 1902.
 Liversidge resigned his professorship at Sydney in December 1907 and became emeritus professor.
 In 1909 Liversidge returned to England and became vice-president of the Society of Chemical Industry, 1909–12, and vice-president of the Chemical Society 1910–13.
 Liversidge then lived in retirement at Fieldhouse, Kingston Hill and died on 26 September 1927 from a heart attack.
 He was unmarried.